turingschool/launch-curriculum/module4/projects/mod4Project/inception.md

 An Inception is a process used by many companies in the Software Industry to design a solution to a problem.
 It is tempting to take a problem and immediately start coding, however this will often result in an incoherent solution, or even worse, a solution to the _wrong_ problem.

-Usually this process takes several days involving many stakeholders such as the client(s), team leads, CEOs, operations, etc. We will be doing a simplified version of this process in a few hours between your team and your project manager.
+Usually this process takes several days, weeks, or even months, involving many stakeholders such as the client(s), team leads, CEOs, operations, etc. We will be doing a simplified version of this process in a few hours between your team and your project manager.

 ### Process